usnistgov/ACE/README.md

 ## Quickstart

 ### Preset Containers

-To build the ACE base containers and analytic containers, run the `build.sh` script.
+To build the ACE base container (for Linux and MacOS), run `make nist-ace_demo`.
 This will build local ACE containers tagged as `datamachines/nist-ace:demo`.

+Building the "extra" containers (`make nist-ace_extra`) will also build some analytics container, but those are Linux specific.

 ### Prerequisites
 ACE is a microservice framework whose components are designed to run as containerized microservices, ideally managed by an orchestration layer such as Kubernetes, Docker Swarm, or Docker Compose.